 3. Course material is designed to be practical

-Designed with working nurses in mind, nursing CBE courses at Rasmussen College encourage students to build from their experiences.
+Designed with working nurses in mind, CBE Nursing courses at Rasmussen University encourage students to build on their experiences.

 “Students can use examples from where they’re working,” says Dr. Bilder.
 “If someone had, for instance, leadership experience or many years of patient care, they can apply that previously learned knowledge to real-world deliverables.”

-In other words, these courses’ assessments and assignments often allow you to draw from your experience in order to apply and demonstrate what you’ve learned.
+In other words, these courses’ projects and assignments often allow you to draw from your experiences in order to apply and demonstrate what you’ve learned.